Funding for these projects came from the NSW Government Coast and estuary management program.

 This project will replace the existing failed geofabric beach access path with a robust design, using recycled plastic planks at a beach access path connecting the V-Wall and Shelly Beach.
 The project will install the planks for the length of the path, which is about 150–200 metres, to improve the popular beach walking trail linking 2 popular local spaces and tourist destinations.

 The June 2016 storm demonstrated that properties along Collaroy–Narrabeen Beach are under imminent threat of damage.
-This requires coastal protection works to be implemented in a coordinated manner without delay.
-The proposed works are identified as suitable and desirable in the CZMP for Collaroy–Narrabeen Beach and Fishermans Beach and extend a length of 1.290 kilometres from South Narrabeen Beach to Collaroy Beach.
+This requires coastal protection works to be implemented in a coordinated manner.
+The proposed works are identified as suitable and desirable in the coastal zone management plan for Collaroy–Narrabeen Beach and Fishermans Beach and extend a length of 1.29 kilometres from South Narrabeen Beach to Collaroy Beach.
 They will provide effective protection to public and private assets from coastal storms.

 At present, stormwater infrastructure on Illaroo Road directs runoff to Lighthouse Beach via 2 stormwater outlets.
 These existing outlets pose a risk of erosion to the beach foredune and subsequent potential undermining of Illaroo Road.
 This project will construct new stormwater infrastructure along Illaroo Road to direct stormwater runoff to the northern end of the road and discharge to Lake Cathie, therefore, bypassing the existing outlets on Lighthouse Beach.